Risk-consistency of cross-validation with lasso-type procedures: Introduction

 Some results supporting the use of cross-validation for statistical methods other than lasso are known.
-For instance, \citet{Stone1974,Stone1977} outlines various conditions under which cross-validated methods can result in good predictions.
-More recently, \cite{Dudoit2005} find finite sample bounds for using various cross-validation procedures.
-These results do not address the lasso nor parameter spaces with increasing dimensions, and furthermore, apply to choosing the best estimator from a finite collection of candidate estimators. \cite{LecueMitchell2012} provide oracle inequalities related to using cross-validation with lasso, however, it treats the problem as aggregating a dictionary of lasso estimators with different tuning parameters, and the results are stated only for fixed $p$ rather than the high dimensional setting investigated here.
-Most recently, \citet{FlynnHurvich2013} investigates numerous methods for tuning parameter selection in penalized regression, but the theoretical results hold only when $p/n \rightarrow 0$ and not for cross-validation.
-In particular, they state ``to our knowledge the asymptotic properties of [$K$]-fold CV have not been fully established in the context of penalized regression'' \citep[p.~1033]{FlynnHurvich2013}.
+For instance, \citet*{Stone1974,Stone1977} outlines various conditions under which cross-validated methods can result in good predictions.
+More recently, \citet*{Dudoit2005} find finite sample bounds for various cross-validation procedures.
+These results do not address the lasso nor parameter spaces with increasing dimensions, and furthermore, apply to choosing the best estimator from a finite collection of candidate estimators. \citet*{LecueMitchell2012} provide oracle inequalities related to using cross-validation with lasso, however, it treats the problem as aggregating a dictionary of lasso estimators with different tuning parameters, and the results are stated for fixed $p$ rather than the high-dimensional setting investigated here.
+Most recently, \citet*{FlynnHurvich2013} investigate numerous methods for tuning parameter selection in penalized regression, but the theoretical results hold only when $p/n \rightarrow 0$ and not for cross-validation.
+In particular, the authors state ``to our knowledge the asymptotic properties of [$K$]-fold CV have not been fully established in the context of penalized regression'' \cite*[p.~1033]{FlynnHurvich2013}.